Library-Protocol/docs-library-protocol/src/app/docs/borrowing-lending/page.md

 - **Collection Exchanges**: Between libraries for temporary exhibitions
 - **Community Programs**: Supporting reading initiatives in underserved areas
 - **Reading Circles**: Coordinated borrowing for book clubs and discussion groups

-By reimagining borrowing and lending through the lens of blockchain technology, Library Protocol creates a system that preserves the best aspects of traditional library lending while adding new layers of trust, transparency, and global reach.